- Must visit

 National Museum Cardiff

-Major national museum with art, natural history, and geology collections in the city centre.
-Best known for its impressive Impressionist and Welsh art galleries.
+Major national museum with fine art, natural history, and geology collections in the city center.
+A top cultural stop in Cardiff.

 Flights from Dublin to Cardiff depart on average 1 times per day, taking around 1h 4m.
 Cheap flight tickets for this journey start at $21 (€17) if you book in advance.